nnyj/python-audio-separator-live/README.md

 # Hardware requirements

-GPU mode is necessary to perform the inferenece in near realtime.
+GPU mode is necessary to perform the inference in near realtime.

 Make sure to install the onnxruntime-gpu:
 `pip install onnxruntime-gpu`